ruimalheiro/training-custom-llama/README.md

 - `config.py` Defines the main config and environment variables that are to be extracted from `.env`.
 - `data_preparation_utils.py` Contains logic to process a dataset into multiple shards.
 - `dataloaders.py` Dataloaders logic to sample and distribute the data.
-- `ddp_utils.py` Contains the main logic to setup the torch DDP (Distributed Data Parallel).
+- `ddp_utils.py` Contains the main logic to set up the Torch DDP (Distributed Data Parallel).
 - `distillation_utils.py` Logic for distillation loss.
 - `dpo_utils.py` Logic for DPO loss.
 - `hellaswag_utils.py` Contains the main logic to iterate, process and evaluate HellaSwag examples.
-- The files `load_*_dataset.py` download and prepare the dataset to be used for the respective training stage.
-It loads the dataset via `load_dataset` from the `datasets` HF package.
+- The files `load_*_dataset.py` download and prepare the datasets to be used for the respective training stage.
+They load the datasets via `load_dataset` from the `datasets` HF package.
 - `lora.py` LoRA module that handles the model modification.
 Rank, alpha, dropout and target modules can be configured in the `.env` file.
 - `lr_schedulers.py` To store learning rate schedulers, for now just a cosine scheduler.
 - `model_utils.py` Contains functionality to manage checkpoints, save and load the model.
 Also contains a dict print helper.
   - Torch DDP [here](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html)
   - Weight and Bias [here](https://wandb.ai/site/)
 - `model.py` Implements the custom Llama architecture.
 Also includes some extra functionality for text generation.
+- `test_prompts.json` JSON with the list of input prompts to try during training.
+The expected properties in the JSON (as provided in the file) are "pretrain", "instruct", "dpo".
 - `tokenizer.model` Required to load the pretrained tokenizer (unless using HF checkpoint).
 - `tokenizer.py` Uses tiktoken to setup the tokenizer with some changes for encoding / decoding and the special tokens needed.
 If a checkpoint from HF is provided, it can load a specific tokenizer instead of using the one provided (`tokenizer.model`).
 - `train.py` Main file that contains the logic for the training process.
-- `wnb_utils` A wrapper for Weights and Bias.
+- `wnb_utils` A wrapper for Weights & Biases.

 ## Setup
 - Create a python environment.
 Example with conda: `conda create -n my_env python=3.10.10`;